microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 Before reading on, we encourage you to open your editor and attempt to write out the code.

-Here's one attempt to implement the `AccountManager` methods:
+Here's one attempt to implement the `AccountManager` class:

 ```c#
 public class AccountManager
 {